Wiz-2/QuizAI/README.md

 4. POST '/earnings_transcript_summary'
 Description: Accepts a JSON payload containing company_name and transcript_text, generates summaries, and returns them as JSON.
-You can use the below URL with either curl or POSTMAN to access the resource.
+You can use the below URL with either curl or POSTMAN to access the resource with proper body.
 Access URL: https://2391546a-3258-4555-87a3-62ef10d58ab4-00-3se0vajnovebm.worf.replit.dev/earnings_transcript_summary

 Request: